mjdousti/Therminator/README.md

 ## References
 If you use Therminator, please ensure to cite the following papers:

-[1] Mohammad Javad Dousti, Qing Xie, Mahdi Nazemi, and Massoud Pedram, "Therminator 2: A Fast Thermal Simulator for Portable Devices," *IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems* (TCAD), Jan.
+[1] Mohammad Javad Dousti, Qing Xie, Mahdi Nazemi, and Massoud Pedram, "[Therminator 2: A Fast Thermal Simulator for Portable Devices](https://www.mjdousti.com/papers/thermal/therminator2-tcad2021.pdf)," *IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems* (TCAD), Jan.
 2021.

-[2] Qing Xie, Mohammad Javad Dousti, and Massoud Pedram, "Therminator 2: A Thermal Simulator for Smartphones Producing Accurate Chip and Skin Temperature Maps", in *Proc. of the International Symposium on Low Power Electronics and Design* (ISLPED), pp. 117-122, Aug.
+[2] Qing Xie, Mohammad Javad Dousti, and Massoud Pedram, "[Therminator: A Thermal Simulator for Smartphones Producing Accurate Chip and Skin Temperature Maps](https://www.mjdousti.com/papers/thermal/therminator-islped14.pdf)", in *Proc. of the International Symposium on Low Power Electronics and Design* (ISLPED), pp. 117-122, Aug.
 2014.

 ## License
 Please refer to the [LICENSE](LICENSE) file.